JeroenMols/LayoutPreviewNotWorkingInModules/README.md

-# Layout preview not working when custom view is inclued in xml of submodule
+# Layout preview not working when custom view is included in xml of submodule
-Reproduction project for Android studio bug
+Reproduction project for Android studio bug https://issuetracker.google.com/issues/119844516

 ## Scenario
 a custom view of two textviews (title & subtitle), created by inflating a layout resource in init method of a custom subclass of LinearLayout.